About Us

 Board Members

-From the Bluebonnet Trails Community Services Executive Director:
+From the Bluebonnet Trails Community Services Chief Executive Officer:

 We applaud the dedicated Members of our Board of Trustees who volunteer their time and talents in governing our system of care through challenging and difficult decisions as well as through celebrations of innovation and growth.
 Each member offers knowledge from the perspective of their home county along with a unique voice guiding the vision, mission, values and goals of the Center.
 Appointed by the Commissioners Court of the county the Member represents, these remarkable champions exemplify the best of Bluebonnet Trails Community Services.
 It is a privilege to serve under their leadership.